scrtlabs/enigma-p2p/docs/ARCHITECTURE.md

 Each component such as the Worker, CoreRuntime, etc are `Runtimes` and there is a main controller that connects between them.

-The reasoning here is again, seperation of concerns.
+The reasoning here is again, separation of concerns.

 ### Main controller